qiime2/docs/source/tutorials/moving-pictures.rst

 * Alpha diversity

   * Shannon's diversity index (a quantitative measure of community richness)
-  * Observed OTUs (a qualitative measure of community richness)
+  * Observed Features (a qualitative measure of community richness)
   * Faith's Phylogenetic Diversity (a qualitiative measure of community richness that incorporates phylogenetic relationships between the features)
   * Evenness (or Pielou's Evenness; a measure of community evenness)